How to Add and Delete Users in Debian 12: Command Line

 Adding a User with the useradd Command

-Another tool at your disposal for adding a user is the useradd command.
+Another tool for adding a user is the useradd command.
 Similar to adduser, useradd also provides an easy and efficient way to add users in Debian.
 To add a user using useradd, use the following command:

 useradd username